Home > Blog > Looking ahead in 2024

 Gareth DAVIES HandS

-All the NGOs I work with have been hit hard by Covid and now by the general global recession.
-ECO is no exception and we need to be creative in attracting new income streams during 2023.
+For the first time since the launch of ECO in 2007, we are facing a difficult funding situation.
+The world has changed a lot over the past few years, first impacted heavily by resourcing priorities demanded by Covid 19, followed by war in Europe and ever increasing international tensions.
+Funders have had to rethink strategies and priorities with many international NGOs taking a hit and having to cut back on programmes.
+ECO is no exception and we need to be creative in attracting new income streams during 2024.
 We are all in this togethter and perhaps the best way forward is to look at opportunities for collaborative fundraising with other partner organisations, old and new.

 Gareth Davies